-It has only been two generations since Inuit in Canada were moved into permanent settlements, which caused the erosion of traditional culture, knowledge, practices, lifestyles and roles within the family and community.
-Traditionally the roles of women and men were equally valued and were equally important to the survival of families and communities, and of Inuit as a people.
-Inuit women took great pride in making warm waterproof clothing and footwear for men, who often hunted far away from home for long periods for food and skins for their family’s survival and were highly valued for their skills and traditional environmental knowledge.
+It has only been three generations since Inuit in Canada were moved into permanent settlements, which caused the erosion of traditional culture, knowledge, practices, lifestyles and roles within the family and community.
+Traditionally, the roles of women and men were equally valued and were equally important to the survival of families and communities, and of Inuit as a people.

 Inuit communities continue to report the need for crisis and long-term counselling, safe shelters, second-stage housing and training of Inuit front-line workers in order to address these issues.
 Mental health has been identified as the primary health issue facing Inuit, including issues related to violence, abuse and unresolved trauma, but the lack of sustained resources has meant that change is painfully slow.

-Women, and children, who are experiencing violence and abuse in their homes often have no place in their community to seek safety.
-More than 70 per cent of the 53 Inuit communities across the Canadian Arctic do not have a safe shelter for women, and often the homes of family and friends are overcrowded.
-A plane ticket to another community may cost thousands of dollars, which is out of reach for most particularly in times of crisis.
+Women and children who are experiencing violence and abuse in their homes often have no place in their community to seek safety.
+More than 70% of the 53 Inuit communities across the Canadian Arctic do not have a safe shelter for women, and often the homes of family and friends are overcrowded.
+A plane ticket to another community may cost thousands of dollars, which is out of reach for most, particularly in times of crisis.
 For Inuit women, this can mean there can be literally nowhere to go to find safety, and many women have lost their lives to family violence.